 Il y était.

-*note that even when using another tense like the imperfect the Y comes right before the verb.
+*Note that even when using another tense like the imperfect, Y goes right before the verb.

 |They waited in front of the restaurant. |